hyperledger/indy-node-container/CONTRIBUTING.md

-# Contributing to Business Partner Agent
+# Contributing to the Indy Node Container Working Group of ID Union

 Want to contribute?
 That's great!
 Any contribution is welcome, e.g. documentation, bug reports, feature request, issues, blog posts,